AT&T (NYSE:T) Issues FY 2022 Earnings Guidance

 AT&T (NYSE:T – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided EPS guidance of $2.420-$2.460 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.130.
 The company issued revenue guidance of -.AT&T also updated its FY 2023 guidance to $2.500-$2.600 EPS.

-AT&T (NYSE:T – Get Rating) last issued its quarterly earnings results on Wednesday, January 26th.
-The technology company reported $0.78 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.76 by $0.02.
-AT&T had a return on equity of 13.50% and a net margin of 11.89%.
-The firm had revenue of $40.96 billion during the quarter, compared to the consensus estimate of $40.75 billion.
-During the same period last year, the company earned $0.75 earnings per share.
-The company’s revenue for the quarter was down 10.4% on a year-over-year basis.
-Analysts anticipate that AT&T will post 3.08 earnings per share for the current fiscal year.

-A number of equities research analysts have commented on T shares.
-Cowen reduced their target price on AT&T from $33.00 to $29.00 and set a market perform rating for the company in a report on Thursday, January 27th.
-Deutsche Bank Aktiengesellschaft reduced their target price on AT&T from $37.00 to $30.00 and set a buy rating for the company in a report on Thursday, January 27th.
-Wolfe Research reduced their target price on AT&T from $29.00 to $27.00 and set a peer perform rating for the company in a report on Thursday, January 27th.
-Morgan Stanley raised AT&T from an equal weight rating to an overweight rating and reduced their target price for the company from $32.00 to $28.00 in a report on Thursday, December 16th.
-Finally, UBS Group dropped their price target on AT&T from $34.00 to $32.00 and set a buy rating for the company in a research report on Thursday, January 27th.
-One analyst has rated the stock with a sell rating, twelve have assigned a hold rating and eight have assigned a buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of Hold and an average price target of $29.43.
+T has been the topic of a number of recent analyst reports.
+Daiwa Capital Markets initiated coverage on shares of AT&T in a research report on Thursday, December 23rd.
+They set a neutral rating and a $26.00 price objective for the company.
+Wolfe Research dropped their price objective on AT&T from $29.00 to $27.00 and set a peer perform rating for the company in a research report on Thursday, January 27th.
+Truist Financial reiterated a hold rating and issued a $26.00 target price on shares of AT&T in a research report on Monday, December 6th.
+Deutsche Bank Aktiengesellschaft lowered their target price on AT&T from $37.00 to $30.00 and set a buy rating for the company in a research note on Thursday, January 27th.
+Finally, Wells Fargo & Company reduced their price target on shares of AT&T from $27.00 to $26.00 and set an equal weight rating on the stock in a research note on Thursday, January 27th.
+One research analyst has rated the stock with a sell rating, twelve have assigned a hold rating and eight have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and an average price target of $29.43.

-A number of institutional investors have recently added to or reduced their stakes in T. NewEdge Advisors LLC increased its holdings in AT&T by 101.4% during the 4th quarter.
-NewEdge Advisors LLC now owns 268,550 shares of the technology company’s stock worth $6,606,000 after purchasing an additional 135,213 shares during the last quarter.
-Benchmark Investment Advisors LLC bought a new stake in shares of AT&T in the 4th quarter valued at approximately $251,000.
-Zullo Investment Group Inc. bought a new stake in shares of AT&T in the 4th quarter valued at approximately $83,000.
-Ulland Investment Advisors LLC bought a new stake in shares of AT&T in the 4th quarter valued at approximately $50,000.
-Finally, Autumn Glory Partners LLC bought a new stake in shares of AT&T in the 4th quarter valued at approximately $416,000.
-51.63% of the stock is currently owned by hedge funds and other institutional investors.

 AT&T Company Profile (Get Rating)